deciduously/reason-buttons/post.md

 In this post I'll demonstrate some real-time communication in a simple Application using [ReasonML](https://reasonml.github.io/).
 If you're brand new to Reason, some assumed basic comfort in JavaScript should be most of what you need, and there's a handy [cheatsheet](https://reasonml.github.io/docs/en/syntax-cheatsheet) to get you started.
 The only other unfamiliar element will be the `|>` pipe operator.
 In brief, `a |> b` is the same as `b(a)`.
 It can be much more readable when chaining multiple functions.
 I'm using the [bs-socket](https://github.com/reasonml-community/bs-socket.io) bindings for [socket.io](https://socket.io/), a widely used Node.js real-time engine, and their [example](https://github.com/reasonml-community/bs-socket.io/tree/master/example) as a base.

+The finished application will present each client with a set of named buttons and a dialog box to add a new button, as well as a running total of connected clients.
+Clicking a button will remove it from the set, and this set will stay in sync across all connected clients.

 ## Requirements

 This is a [Node](https://nodejs.org/en/) project.
 I'll be using [yarn](https://yarnpkg.com/en/) if you'd like to follow along exactly.
 All other dependencies will be handled by node.